davidbenncsiro/python-novice-inflammation/_episodes/01-numpy.md

 The expression `(40,)` tells us we have an N×1 vector, so this is the average inflammation per day for all patients.
-If we average across axis 1 (columns in our 2D example), we get:
+If we average across axis 1 (rows in our 2D example), we get:

 ~~~
 print(numpy.mean(data, axis=1))